USCIS Contact Center

-If you already filed a paper form for one of the applications listed above, you can still create an account and receive all the benefits on the online account, including personalized case processing times.
+If you already filed a paper form, you can still create an account and receive all the benefits on the online account, including personalized case processing times.

 If you have been locked out of your USCIS online account or need other technical help, you may send us an online message.

 If you need help outside of our normal business hours, or if our representatives are busy assisting other callers when you call, you can use our digital tools and resources.